Libuše: Arts

 The story of Libuše and Přemysl was recounted in detail in the 12th century by Cosmas of Prague in his Chronica Boëmorum.

 Another early account was included in Jan Dubravius' 1552 chronicle Historia regni Bohemiae, and Johann Karl August Musäus used this and Aeneas Silvius' Cardinalis de Bohemarum Origine ac Gestis Historia to write his version of the legend as "Libussa", which he included in his Volksmärchen der Deutschen (volume 3, 1784).

 The mythical figure of Libuše gave material for several dramatic works, including Libussa, a tragedy by Franz Grillparzer, Libuše, an opera by Bedřich Smetana, and Pole a palisáda, a novel by Miloš Urban.
 She is also featured as a character in Edward Einhorn's play, Rudolf II.

 In 2009, an American-Czech film version of the Libuše and Přemysl story was released under the name The Pagan Queen.

 Minor planet 264 Libussa is named in her honor.

+Theories of origin

+A notable theory of origin suggests the names of the Přemysl ancestors arose from a mistaken interpretation by Cosmas.
+According to postulation by Vladimír Karbusický, Cosmas likely contrived them when trying to read a lost Latin transcription of an old-Slavonic message.
+When the ancestral names are combined and reassessed, they can roughly cohere an assumed text:

+"Krok‘ kazi tetha lubossa premisl nezamisl mna ta voj‘n ni zla kr‘z mis neklan gosti vit..."

+In modern English, this may translate to:

+"Halt your steps, Tetha, and rather think, I do not intend war or evil upon you, we do not bow to the cross, we welcome guests..."

+The alleged message is speculated to be from the Czech princes to the Franks, perhaps in relation to the Battle of Zásek c.
+849 described in the Annales Fuldenses.